 Start with a Strong Website

-The first thing you have to do is consider saving up some money so you can have a professional site created.
+The first thing you have to do is consider saving up some money so you can have a professional site created using WordPress hosting.
 One of the biggest mistakes people make is just opening a site on Shopify and hoping it works.
 You might be very disappointed if you use this approach, especially if you don’t know much about eCommerce.

 You might have a great product and tons of traffic, for instance, but get little to no sales.
 This is one of the most disturbing things for new eCommerce store owners, and the worst thing is that they often don’t know why it’s happening.